Upcoming Events

 District 75 – D75PresCouncil@schools.nyc.gov

-Brooklyn High School – BHSPresCouncil@schools.nyc.gov or brooklynbhspc@gmail.com
+Brooklyn High School – BHSPresCouncil@schools.nyc.gov

 Bronx High School – BXHSPresCouncil@schools.nyc.gov or BxHSFPC.schoolsnyc@gmail.com